Are you looking for a guide on “How to reduce background noise on the mic on Windows 10“? If yes, you are on the right page.

 Step-6: Open The “Microphone Properties”

-After you have selected your microphone, just click on the “Properties” button provided on the bottom right area.
-It will open up a new dialogue box labeled as “Microphone Properties.”
+After you have selected your microphone, just click on the “Properties” button provided in the bottom right area.
+It will open up a new dialogue box labeled “Microphone Properties.”

 Step-7: Go To The “Levels” Tab

 Once you are in the dialogue box of the “Microphone Properties,” you should navigate to the “Levels” tab.

 Under the “Levels” tab, set the value for the “Microphone” as “100“.
 And you should set the value for the “Microphone Boost” as “10 dB” or even higher (depending upon your requirement) if the recording sound of the mic is low.